-Waiting on the bus, my poor little girl was quizzed by another soldier.
+Waiting for the bus, my poor little girl was quizzed by another soldier.
 He named his son after their fearless leader and wanted to know if she liked the name.
 I stopped breathing.
-With a child’s innocence she told the truth: she didn’t like that name much, but luckily the names she did like were also Serbian and so I could breathe again.
+With a child’s innocence, she told the truth: she didn’t like that name much, but luckily the names she did like were also Serbian and so I could breathe again.

 We’re back home, but now what?